-The Audit Committee monitors the statutory audit of the annual and consolidated financial statements.
-It reviews and monitors the independence of the statutory auditor, and in particular the appropriateness of the provision of non-audit services.
+The Audit Committee monitors the statutory audit of the annual and consolidated financial statements and the assurance provided on the sustainability reporting.

+The Audit Committee reviews and monitors the independence of the statutory auditor, and in particular the appropriateness of the provision of non-audit services.
 It recommends the statutory auditor to be appointed, where applicable following a selection procedure organized in accordance with applicable legislation.